alena-harriett/WDProjCesiumMembradoReyes/README.md

 ## JavaScript Integration
 #### JavaScript will be used in the following:
 <ul>
 <li>As a pop-up window.
-For example, when the user clicks a certain element or button, a pop-up window will appear on the page with an ominous message or warning that aligns with the website's lore. </li>
+For example, when the user clicks an element or button, a pop-up window will appear on the page with an ominous message or warning that aligns with the website's lore.
+This will be used in the Prologue page.</li>
 <li>As a collapsible blog entry.
-For example, a read more button that the user can click to view all the content.</li>
+For example, a read more button that the user can click to view all the content.
+This will be used in the Diary page.</li>
-<li>As a photo gallery slider for the user to view fashion/photography collages.</li>
+<li>As a photo gallery slider for the user to view fashion/photography collages.
+This will be used in the Shrines page.</li>
 <li>As a comment section for the guestbook webpage.</li>
-<li>As a live date/time counter. </li>
+<li>As a live date/time counter.
+This will be used on the Home page.</li>
 </ul>